narencachy/aks-quickstart/docker.md

 # this takes 5-10 minutes
 ./create

+# If you get a certicate error, edit ./create and remove the following line then run ./create again
+--generate-ssh-keys \

-# if DHOST is empty, wait 30 seconds and run again until not empty
+# if DHOST is empty, wait a few seconds and run again until not empty
-export DHOST=aks@`az network public-ip show -g aks -n dockerPublicIP --query [ipAddress] -o tsv` echo $DHOST
+DHOST=aks@`az network public-ip show -g aks -n dockerPublicIP --query [ipAddress] -o tsv` echo $DHOST

 # connect to the Docker VM you just created